mohswell/Quality_Assurance_Projects/README.md

 ## License 📄

-This project is licensed under the MohsLaw License - email me at [email](mohammedabdy10@gmail.com) for details.
+This project is licensed under the MohsLaw License - Just Kidding😁, email me at mohammedabdy10@gmail.com for details on the code.